 Who we are

 By Canine Partners (the data controller) we mean Canine Partners for Independence (registered Charity number 803680 and SC039050).
-Head Office: Mill Lane, Heyshott, Midhurst, West Sussex, GU29 0ED.
 Our Data Protection Compliance Officer can be contacted on 01730.716.000

 Your Information – what we collect and how we use it

 Canine Partners collects information from the public in a number of different ways.
-For example, we ask for contact and other information when members of the public make a donation to us, sign up to My Amazing Puppy or apply for one of our assistance dogs.
+For example, we ask for contact and other information when members of the public rehome a dog, sign up one of our dog sponsorship schemes or engage with one of our campaigns.
 This may include information such as your name, date of birth and contact information.
 We use this information to help us provide and improve our services as a Charity and to keep a record of our communications with you.

 If you are a financial supporter of Canine Partners, by sponsoring a dog or donating to us we will ask for information that enables us to administer your donation.
 This will normally include information such as your name, contact details such as address, email or telephone number and your payment details and Gift Aid status.